Messy Color™ Elphaba

 “Elphaba is much easier to use, I think, because it doesn't spread like the other brands do, and you don't have to fight with a black line reaction.
 It's really nice to find a non reactive green!” – Evil Glass

 “Elphaba is a very nice lime green that doesn't swallow dots such as Moretti white M204.
 It is also not mushy like moretti pea green.
-It looks almost identical to pea green without all of the hassles.” – Genea Crivello-Knable
+It looks almost identical to pea green without all of the hassles.” – Genea Crivello

 “A lime green that is not much different than M-212 pea green.” – Leslie Anne Bitgood